pommes-public/pommesdispatch/docs/usage.rst

 `oemof.solph's information on solvers <https://github.com/oemof/oemof-solph#installing-a-solver>`_.
 As a default, gurobi is used for ``pommesdipatch`` models.
 It is a commercial solver, but provides academic licenses, though, if this applies to you.
-Elsewhise, we recommend to use CBC as the solver oemof recommends.
+Elsewise, we recommend to use CBC as the solver oemof recommends.
 To test your solver and oemof.solph installation, again see information from